-Increases in number of shares and changes in DIFs resulting from all equity offerings as well as increases in DIFs resulting from secondary offerings representing at least 5% of the security's number of shares will be implemented as soon as practicable after the offering is priced.
-Generally, implementation takes place as of the close of the same day that the pricing of the shares is made public.
-If this is not possible, the implementation will take place as of the close of the following trading day.
-An equity offering involves the issuance of new shares by a company while a secondary offering involves the distribution of current shareholders' existing shares in a listed company and is usually pre-announced by a company or by a company's shareholders and open for public subscription during a predetermined period.
+Increases in number of shares and changes in DIFs resulting from all equity offerings as well as increases in DIFs resulting from secondary offerings representing at least 5%, 10% or 25% for Standard, Small Caps and Micro caps respectively of the security's pre-event number of shares will be implemented with two full business days advance notification after the offering is priced.
+An equity offering involves the issuance of new shares by a company while a secondary offering involves the distribution of current shareholders' existing shares in a listed company and is usually pre-announced by a company or by a company's shareholders and open for public subscription during a pre-determined period.